 So?
 Let’s get started.

-Ohana-owned and eco-friendly, Hawaii Ocean Rafting will provide you with an ultra-personalized, private tour of Maui’s gorgeous, unspoiled waters and Lanai’s pristine, beautiful reefs.
+Ohana-owned and eco-friendly, Redline Rafting will provide you with an ultra-personalized, private tour of Maui’s gorgeous, unspoiled waters and Lanai’s pristine, beautiful reefs.
 Dive into the Pacific, savor sights of tropical fish and Hawaiian Green Sea Turtles, and witness the splendor of Hawaiian Spinner Dolphins, all while the staff provides fascinating commentary.

 Happen to be vacationing on Maui between November and May?
 You’re in luck: Humpback whales migrate to Hawaii during these months to breed, calve, and frolic—thereby giving you an unforgettable experience.